suvratapte/suvratapte.github.io/_drafts/consistent-hashing.md

 `names` is just a collection of names.

 `get-node` tells us which object should go on which node.
 This was the logic that we discussed previously.
-We are first taking a hash and then taking a `mod n` of that hash.
+We are first taking a hash and then taking `mod n` of that hash.

 `get-distribution` just runs `get-node` on `names` and returns a map which has